wesbaker/bgg-new-to-you/README.md

 ----------

 First and foremost, you'll need at least Ruby 1.9.2 due to Nokogiri.
-After that, you should install both nokogiri and mustache:
+After that, you should use [bundler](http://bundler.io) to install the required gems:

-    gem install nokogiri mustache
+    bundle install

 You might also have to change permissions to make the script executable: